What is End-to-End Encryption?

 Practical Considerations

-- True E2EE means the service provider cannot access your data.
-Verify this claim -- some providers use the term loosely when they actually decrypt data at intermediate points
+• Genuine E2EE means the service provider cannot read your data, full stop.
+Check that claim carefully — some vendors use the term loosely when they actually decrypt at an intermediate hop.

-Paytia's PCI DSS Level 1 certified platform incorporates end-to-end encryption as part of its thorough security approach.
+Paytia's PCI DSS Level 1 certified platform incorporates full encryption as part of its thorough security approach.
 By processing phone payments through DTMF suppression, Paytia ensures card data is protected at every stage.

 Frequently Asked Questions